 Based on that score, the node attracts the appropriate amount of traffic, utilizing the IP network.
 The result is a self‑leveling system.
 If systems get too overutilized, they start repelling traffic and pushing that traffic to the next closest cache.
 Eventually, you get to a scenario where the whole system is self‑leveling.

 The other important thing we did was: as we built the system – from architectural design all the way through operational deployment – the monitoring and management of the system was built in lockstep.
 It wasn’t an afterthought.
 We didn’t get to the end and say, “Man, we really need to operate this thing.
 We really need to monitor this thing.”
 That was an architectural decision up front.
-And as a result by the time we went to market with it, it was a well‑tested, fully‑featured system that we could basically hand over to our support center, and they were ready to go.
+And as a result by the time we went to market with it, it was a well‑tested, full‑featured system that we could basically hand over to our support center, and they were ready to go.

 Finally, anycast is OK in TCP environments.
 I know that’s a scary sentence for some people, but I promise it’s OK, in some situations.